IBM/aspera-cli/CONTRIBUTING.md

 - Merge on main branch

-- Update the version in `lib/aspera/cli/version.rb` and checkin.
+- Update the version in `lib/aspera/cli/version.rb` and check-in.

 - Execute `bundle exec rake release_tag`, this creates the according tag and pushes it.